jahaanmukhi/CovidTracker/README.md

 - [ ] Map interface displaying COVID-19 info
   - [ ] Pins display current cases and death count for region
   - [ ] County-level data for United States
+  - [ ] Province-level data for China
-  - [ ] Country-level data for non-US territories
+  - [ ] Country-level data for territories excluding US and China
   - [ ] Search bar allows users to search nearly 4,000 pins
 - [ ] Launch Screen and notifications
   - [ ] Button to launch a COVID-19 update based on current location